Key takeaways:

 What makes a great domain name

 A great domain name supports the success of your eCommerce business, in addition to sounding good and being easy to remember.
-Here are the key elements that make a great domain name:

 - Simple and clear.
 The easier your domain is to remember, the more likely visitors will return and share it with others.